• Skip to primary navigation

 How to Make Sesame Soba Noodle Salad at Home

 Making this sesame soba noodle salad is straightforward and rewarding, requiring just a few precise steps.
-You’ll cook the noodles carefully to keep their texture firm, prepare a perfectly balanced dressing, and combine crunchy fresh vegetables with toasted seeds.
-The entire process highlights fresh flavors and satisfying textures that elevate a simple salad to something memorable.
+You'll cook the noodles carefully to keep their texture firm, prepare a perfectly balanced dressing, and combine crunchy fresh vegetables with toasted seeds.

-• Cook the Soba Noodles – Bring a large pot of salted water to a boil.
+• Cook the Soba Noodles - Bring a large pot of salted water to a boil.
 Add soba noodles and cook according to package instructions until just al dente.
-Drain and rinse thoroughly under cold water to stop the cooking and remove excess starch, ensuring the noodles remain firm and separate.
+Drain and rinse thoroughly under cold water to stop the cooking and remove excess starch, making sure the noodles remain firm and separate.

-• Prepare the Sesame Dressing – In a bowl, whisk together toasted sesame oil, soy sauce or tamari, rice vinegar, and a sweetener like honey or maple syrup.
-Mix well until fully combined, balancing savory, tangy, and sweet notes for a harmonious dressing.
+• Prepare the Sesame Dressing - In a bowl, whisk together toasted sesame oil, soy sauce or tamari, rice vinegar, and a sweetener like honey or maple syrup.
+Mix well until fully combined, balancing savory, tangy, and sweet notes for a balanced dressing.

 • Toast the Sesame Seeds - Heat a dry skillet over medium heat and lightly toast sesame seeds until fragrant and golden brown.
 This step intensifies their flavor and adds a pleasing crunch.